 Impossible to know what the Chinese are thinking: A “no” or “I didn’t understand” are usually implicit and you have to understand the hidden agenda behind a “yes”.
 "Perhaps” usually means “no”.
 A “yes” can also simply mean “yes, I understand/I hear you” without necessarily implying agreement or consent.

-L’École de design has been established in the People’s Republic of China since 2007, first of all in Qingdao (Shandong) and, since 2010, in Shanghai, to promote the quality of French design, to train young designers (both French and foreign) in the reality of the Chinese context and prepare them for an international career.
+L’École de design Nantes Atlantique has been established in the People’s Republic of China since 2007, first of all in Qingdao (Shandong) and, since 2010, in Shanghai, to promote the quality of French design, to train young designers (both French and foreign) in the reality of the Chinese context and prepare them for an international career.

 4 – A truly international experience, with a degree recognized in France and abroad

-The Master’s courses are taught in English.
+The courses are taught in English.
 For the practical projects carried out in partnership with local companies, the students form multi-disciplinary teams responsible for working on real orders for Asian clients.
 The program consists of four semesters organized on the basis of 30 ECTS credits (European Credit Transfer System) per semester.
 In the 1st semester, which starts in September, the students do an orientation seminar before beginning their internship in a company or agency.
 In the 2nd semester, teaching staff and professional designers put together a busy calendar alternating lessons and projects.
 The 3rd semester is devoted to individual work on a dissertation and an individual design project on the theme of interculturality.

-The 4th semester is based on a workforce preparation internship, ideally carried out in Asia or at least in an international context.
+The last semester is based on a workforce preparation internship, ideally carried out in Asia or at least in an international context.

-The program follows the same teaching framework as L’École de design’s other Master’s programs and leads to the same qualification, the Design degree accredited by the Ministry of Higher Education.
-The program includes specialized seminars and workshops around the subject of interculturality: design and anthropology, Mandarin, cross-cultural projects with local partners.
 The final degree projects reflect all the questions and issues related to interculturality which the students have been immersed in for two years.
 Here are some examples:

 5 – A stepping stone towards an international career